JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 #### Modchip the PlayStation ####

 In order to test homebrew on the PlayStation I needed to be able to play copied CDs.
 This requires installing a mod chip.
-I won't go into any real detail here [^5] but I simply grabbed some [PIC12F629][15]s, grabbed a hex dump of the mod chip code, fired up my PIC programmer and soldered one into the PlayStation.
-The one extra snag was that the chip I used was designed for later PlayStation models, not the SCPH-1002, so I had to do some extra research to find the correct solder points on the main board but I ended up with this:
+I won't go into any real detail here [^5] but using some [PIC12F629][15]s I had left over from a previous project, grabbed a hex dump of the mod chip code, fired up my PIC programmer and soldered the PIC chip into the PlayStation.
+The one extra snag was that the chip and hex dump I used was designed for later PlayStation models, not the SCPH-1002, so I had to do some extra research to find the correct solder points on the main board.
+After some googling and referencing pictures to PCB boards I ended up with this:

 ![installed mod chip][9]